-Cleaning and Caring for Ropes
+Cleaning and Caring for High Performance Ropes and Cordage

 Washing your Ropes - IRB recommends not using any detergent for the first few years, as new rope will still contain coating and lubricants contained in the Yarn.
 Rinsing in fresh water will remove any salt crystals.
 Mildew and algae don’t reduce the strength of synthetic fibres, so the green stains from algae aren’t damaging the rope.